 Most people can attest that it’s easy to be a couch potato with the lure of the TV or browsing the internet, but owning a pet is a great motivation to get up and move.
 While Fido scratches at the door for a walk, you reap the benefits of sunshine, increasing your heart rate, and exercising your mobility.
 Incorporating a walk with your pup into your daily routine can improve your cardiovascular health and promote daily movement.

-Boost Motor Skills
+Boosts Motor Skills

 Owning a pet is an interactive endeavor.
 While you’re brushing your cat’s hair or preparing her favorite breakfast treat, you’ll also be working on bilateral integration and eye-hand movement.
 The little tasks that fill you with love – like nighttime head scratches – keep your joints lubricated and your coordination sharp.